oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     </copy>
     ```

     In response to this prompt, Data Science Agent asks you to confirm the target for prediction.
-It also mentions that the most common business goal here would be to predict whether a contacted client will subscribe (the `SUBSCRIBED` column).
+It also mentions that the most common business goal here would be to predict whether a contacted client will subscribe (the `SUBSCRIBED` column) to the product being offered during a marketing campaign.

     ![Prompt 4 response showing creation of unified modeling view](images/t4-p1-r1.png "Prompt 4 and response")

-2. Enter the following prompt to confirm.
+2. Enter the following prompt to confirm:

     ![Prompt 4 response showing creation of unified modeling view](images/t4-p1-r2.png "Prompt 4 and response")